statistik-lehre/rtutorials/README.md

 It might require an RStudio restart until the tutorials of the `rtutorials` package appear.

-Click "Start Tutorial" to learn interactively.
-That's it!
+Click “Start Tutorial” to learn interactively.
+That’s it!

 Below is some code which achieves the same thing without a navigating a click- and scrollable menu surface.